 What are chemtrails?

-The theory that some or all of the persistent white trails behind high-altitude aircraft contain deliberately released chemical or biological substances rather than just water-vapor condensation.
-Substances commonly cited include aluminum, barium, and strontium.
+The theory that some or all of the persistent white trails behind high-altitude aircraft contain deliberately released chemical substances rather than only water-vapor condensation.
+Substances commonly cited are aluminum oxide nanoparticles, barium, and strontium.

 What is HR 2977?

 The Space Preservation Act of 2001, introduced October 2, 2001 by Rep. Dennis Kucinich.
-Section 7 named "chemtrails" alongside HAARP and other "exotic weapons systems" to be prohibited.
-The chemtrails language was removed in a 2002 substitute version; the original remains on the Congressional record.
+Section 7 named "chemtrails" alongside HAARP, particle beams, and tectonic weapons as exotic weapons systems to be prohibited.
+The chemtrails language was removed in a 2002 substitute version; the original text remains on the Congressional record.

 Is weather modification real?

 Yes — documented since 1946.
 Cloud seeding is used by at least 55 countries.
-The US conducted Operation Popeye, a classified cloud-seeding program over Vietnam, from 1967–1972.
+The US conducted Operation Popeye, a classified cloud-seeding program over Southeast Asia, from 1967–1972.
 What remains contested is whether additional non-disclosed programs operate alongside the public ones.

 What is Operation Popeye?

-A classified US Air Force cloud-seeding operation over Southeast Asia from 1967–1972, designed to extend the monsoon season along the Ho Chi Minh Trail.
-Revealed by journalist Jack Anderson in 1971 and confirmed in 1974 Senate testimony.
+A classified US Air Force cloud-seeding operation over Laos, Vietnam, and Cambodia from 1967 to 1972, designed to extend the monsoon season along the Ho Chi Minh Trail.
+Revealed by Jack Anderson in 1971, confirmed in 1974 Senate testimony, and the direct cause of the 1978 UN Environmental Modification Convention (ENMOD).

 What is SCoPEx?